The Deck Handbook: Part 8 Vinyl and Plastic Decking

 PVC is used in the construction industry for siding, window frames, and exterior trim because it is relatively cheap, durable, and easily worked.
 It has become an increasingly popular choice for deck components because of its low maintenance requirements and ability to withstand the ravages of sun and water.
 Vinyl planks used as decking typically are embossed with treads or graining that enhance the look of the deck, maximize traction and disguise scratches and other normal wear and tear.
 Without them, vinyl is slippery and quickly shows scratches and dings.

-Other plastic compositions are available.
-NyloBoard makes NyloDeck out of recycled nylon carpet fibers and a plastic resin binder.
+Other plastic compositions have been tried.
+NyloBoard made NyloDeck out of recycled nylon carpet fibers and a plastic resin binder.
 An interesting idea.
-The board looks much like a typical non-capstock wood-plastic composite board, but since the filler is plastic, not wood, it cannot absorb water and does not have the degradation and mold problems of the wood-composites.
-Tests conducted by the manufacturer suggest that it expands and contracts less than other plastic or composite deck boards.
-How strong it is, how well it controls fading, and how long it lasts are yet to be determined.
+The board looks much like a typical non-capstock wood-plastic composite board but since the filler is plastic, not wood, it cannot absorb water and does not have the degradation and mold problems of the wood-composites.
+The product did not find a market, however, and ceased production in 2016.

 Microcellular plastic or, more commonly, "cellular plastic" decking is the newcomer.
 It is barely ten years old.
 It is thought to be an improvement on solid vinyl decking.
 It looks and sounds more like wood, so homeowners like it, and it has the workability of wood that deck installers appreciate.
 Since its advent, the hollow plank plastic board is nearing extinction as manufacturers switch to the new technology.